LoveStartLearnBuildTokensResourcesConverseBlog

 "He who defends with love will be secure." - Lao Tzu

 Following on from last week's essay mixer, we'll both look back in history, and consult a popular online personality for a deeper introduction to internet-age institutions.
-In order to understand our roots, we turn to the Internet Engineering Task Force (IETF) and a governance document they ratified in 1992, just as the web was really getting going.
-In order to move through its most modern branches, we'll turn to Venkatesh Rao and James Scott.
+In order to understand our roots, we turn to the Internet Engineering Task Force (IETF) and a governance document–“RFC 7282: On Consensus and Humming in the IETF”–they ratified in 2014.
+The document cites a presentation given by Dave Clark in 1992, just as the web was gaining momentum.
+It is our hope that, by gathering these obscure historical moments and ideas, we can seed diverse cultures of love, internet style.

 Rough Consensus and Running Code